GeoffCox/sterling-svelte/src/routes/(app)/components/treeitem/+page.md

 An item within a `Tree` hierarchy.

 - Provides selection, expand/collapse, and interaction within a Tree.
-- By default, renders the item with TreeItemDisplay.
+- By default, renders via TreeItemDisplay.
 - Note: A tree item is identified by having `data-value` and `role="treeitem"` properties

 ## Types